hankbao/libreboot/docs/install/t500_external.md

 to work in libreboot.
 The T9600 was also tested on the T400 and confirmed working.

-T9550 was tested by a user, and is compatible as reported in the IRC channel.
+T9550 and T9900 was tested by a user, and is compatible as reported in the IRC channel.
 T9500 and T9400 may also work, but YMMV.

 Quad-core CPUs